tommyli03/GameDesignFinalProject/README.md

 **Project Part 3: Visual Effects (Ch 11-13)**

 Visual Effects:
-- Add more background to the environment, preferably some brush or trees to simulate a forest/jungle environment
+- ~~Add more background to the environment, preferably some brush or trees to simulate a forest/jungle environment~~
-- Employ more realism by using shaders and developing lighting and shadows
+- ~~Employ more realism by using shaders and developing lighting and shadows~~
-- Add some kind of explosion visual and knockback for the shotgun
+- Add some kind of explosion visual ~~and knockback~~ for the shotgun
-- Handle the muzzle effects (smoke or sparks) for each weapon and for enemies
+- ~~Handle the muzzle effects (smoke or sparks) for each weapon~~ and for enemies (not for enemies yet)
 - Add some visual signifier of hitting the enemy with the gun

 Player Mechanics:
 - Make dashing more smooth and employ some kind of animaiton for it
-- Adjust movement speed until it feels smooth and playable
+- ~~Adjust movement speed until it feels smooth and playable~~

 Guns:
-- Add new weapons (~4) and then cull after discussion down to around 5 at most
+- Add new weapons (~4) and then cull after discussion down to around 5 at most (we decided to lessen the priority of this)
 - Change bullet shape/look for greater realism
--  Add some knockback on the player to the shotgun for more impact
+- ~~Add some knockback on the player to the shotgun for more impact~~

 Enemies:
-- Find appropriate models/meshes for the enemies
+- ~~Find appropriate models/meshes for the enemies~~
 - Enhance enemy AI so that they don't just stand in one place while idle, and so they lose sight of player after we duck behind a wall
 - Add some knockback on the enemies to the shotgun for more impact

+**Project Part 2 Additions**
+- Added player health, we can now take damage and die, thus restarting the game
+- Added animation for destructible terrain

+**Project Part 4: Sound, UI, and Animation (Ch 14, 15, 17)**

+Sound:
+- Add a sound when the gun is fired, ideally a different sound for each gun
+- Add a sound when an enemy is hit
+- Add some background music (soft instrument)
+- Add a "whoosh" when dashing or jumping
+- Add a sound when walking

+UI:
+- Health Bar (position to be determined)
+- Bullets Remaining
+- Red glare/vignette when on low health
+- Counter for Number of Enemies Alive
+- Dash Cooldown Bar

+Animation:
+- Walking animation
+- Enemy animation
+- Gun Firing animation (like rotation for recoil)

 # Development